hickeroar/go-blockchain-gpg-playground/README.md

-# go-blockchain-gpg-playground
+# Go Blockchain GPG Playground
-A place to store some proof of concept go blockchain &amp; gpg code.
+A place to store some proof of concept blockchain &amp; gpg code to produce an example of signed blocks.